 Mitchell: Yes, but I think one can forgive that of a talking dog.

-: And Suave?
+Agent: And Suave?
 Good luck.
-Suave

-: I won't need luck.
-Agent
+Suave: I won't need luck.

-) You're going to a casino.
-Suave
+Agent: [Beat] You're going to a casino.

-: (realisation) Oh God, yes, that's right!
+Suave: [realization] Oh God, yes, that's right!

-- The Late Late Show: Instead of having a talk show sidekick to laugh at the host's jokes and spout the occasional Catch Phrase, the show has Geoff Peterson, a robot that laughs at the host's jokes and spouts the occasional Catch Phrase.
+- The Late Late Show: Instead of having a talk show sidekick to laugh at the host's jokes and spout the occasional Catchphrase, the show has Geoff Peterson, a robot that laughs at the host's jokes and spouts the occasional Catchphrase.

-- Even more brilliantly, by actually creating a political action committee, he basically conscripted Viacom and the Federal Election Commission into the joke against their will.
+- Can a court case be deconstructed?
+If so, then The Colbert Report's Colbert SuperPAC is playing every aspect of the Citizens United case to its logical extreme for as many laughs as possible, while making a mockery of the US political system.
+Even more brilliantly, by actually creating a political action committee, he basically conscripted Viacom and the Federal Election Commission into the joke against their will.
 He does things so ridiculous that they have to respond, then shows that the laws support what he just did.
 Maybe one of the finest real life deconstructions ever done.

 - The television career of popular UK comedy duo Vic Reeves and Bob Mortimer revolves around deconstructive parodies of light entertainment.
 Reeves' career began in comedy clubs as a surreal exaggeration of the kind of versatile all-round entertainers who had flourished in the 1960s and 1970s, a la Bruce Forsyth and Des O'Connor.
 This continued with Vic Reeves Big Night Out, a deconstruction of television variety shows, and the sketch show The Smell of Reeves and Mortimer.
 Shooting Stars was a deconstruction of celebrity panel games, and the duo's subsequent career has mined the same path.